davidlebs/Engin2213/Checkpoint 2/Circuit 3: Adder-Subtractor MUXs/README.md

 The overflow logic uses a 4 to 1 MUX instead because we need two enable pins, the S4 and A4 (or B4 instead of A4).

 PS.
-I'm still working on the overflow logic and trying to implement
+I'm still working on the overflow logic and trying to implement it correctly.